Lexus RX 350 Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down estimated Lexus RX 350 insurance rates for other coverage scenarios.
+The chart below breaks down average Lexus RX 350 insurance rates for other coverage scenarios.

 - The best full coverage rate is $904

-- Buying more expensive low deductibles will increase the cost to $1,972
+- Buying low $100 deductibles will cost an extra $396 annually

-- Unlucky drivers with multiple tickets or accidents could pay up to $3,424 or more
+- Drivers with multiple tickets or accidents could pay up to $3,424

-- Policy cost for full coverage for a teenage driver with full coverage can cost as much as $5,980
+- The cost for full coverage for a 16-year-old driver can cost as much as $5,980

-Car insurance rates for a Lexus RX 350 also range considerably based on your risk profile, the model of your RX 350, and liability limits and deductibles.
+Insurance rates for a Lexus RX 350 can also vary considerably based on your driver profile, the model of your RX 350, and liability limits and deductibles.

-An older driver with no driving violations and high deductibles may only pay around $1,500 every 12 months on average, or $125 per month, for full coverage.
-Rates are highest for teenagers, where even good drivers will be charged at least $5,900 a year.
+Older drivers with no violations or accidents and high deductibles may pay as low as $1,500 every 12 months on average for full coverage.
+Rates are highest for teen drivers, where even good drivers should be prepared to pay at least $5,900 a year.
 View Rates by Age

-Your home state also has a big influence on Lexus RX 350 insurance rates.
+Where you live also has a big influence on Lexus RX 350 insurance prices.
 A middle-age driver might find rates as low as $1,210 a year in states like Vermont, New Hampshire, and Missouri, or at least $2,250 on average in Louisiana, New York, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |